Escitalopram is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Common side effects

 Common side effects may happen in more than 1 in 10 people.
-If you get these side effects, keep taking the medicine but tell your doctor if they bother you or don't go away:
+Keep taking the medicine but talk to your doctor or pharmacist if these side effects bother you or don't go away:

 - dry mouth